Tutorial: Getting Started with the Engine

 maintenanceMarginSpec: 0,0.0035 20000000000,0.007 40000000000,0.0105

-The margin specs provide the margin requirements that apply at each risk level.
-In the example above, a client with a risk limit above 20bn BTc but below 40bn BTc/ would have an initial margin requirement of 1.35% and a maintenance margin requirement of 0.7%
+Margin specs provide margin requirements at each risk level.
+Example interpretation: a client with a risk limit above 20bn BTc but below 40bn BTc would have an initial margin requirement of 1.35% and a maintenance margin requirement of 0.7%.

 # Onboarding Customers